simonschwaer/differentiable-intonation-tools/README.md

 ## Acknowledgements

-This project was supported by the German Research Foundation (DFG MU 2686/12-1, MU 2686/13-1).
+This project is supported by the German Research Foundation (DFG MU 2686/12-1, MU 2686/13-1, MU 2686/13-2).
 The International Audio Laboratories Erlangen are a joint institution of the Friedrich-Alexander Universität Erlangen-Nürnberg (FAU) and Fraunhofer Institute for Integrated Circuits IIS.